Skip to main content

 Above the Line Deductions

-Above the line deductions reduce your taxable income before taxes are applied.
-In other words, your AGI is your total (gross) income minus above the line deductions.
+Above-the-line deductions reduce your taxable income before taxes are applied.
+In other words, your AGI is your total (gross) income minus above-the-line deductions.
 The IRS allows for many deductions (not to be confused with credits).
-Self-employment expenses or contributions to a 401(k), IRA, or HSA would be examples of above the line deductions.
+Self-employment expenses or contributions to a 401(k), IRA, or HSA would be examples of above-the-line deductions.

 How Much is Too Much?